-If you do end up applying for student loans, you’ll have to pay it ALL back.
+If you end up applying for student loans, you’ll have to pay it ALL back.

-Student loans are rarely forgiven, usually only death or permanent disability will get you out of repaying them.
-Even in cases on bankruptcy, private student loans are highly unlikely to be forgiven.
+Student loans are rarely forgiven, usually, only death or permanent disability will get you out of repaying them.
+Even in bankruptcy cases, private student loans are doubtful to be forgiven.

-If you think you can get out of it by defaulting on the loan and waiting 7 years for it to fall off your credit report, think again.
-Once you default on a student loan, the private lender may sue you and then garnish your wages – as much as 25%.
+Think again if you think you can get out of it by defaulting on the loan and waiting 7 years for it to fall off your credit report.
+The private lender may sue you once you default on a student loan and then garnish your wages – as much as 25%.